 We know that the pandemic hit Main Street a lot harder than Wall Street.
 It is what it is.

-The appropriately named Main Street Capital (MAIN, $46.61) is a best-in-class BDC based in Houston, Texas.
+The appropriately named Main Street Capital (MAIN (opens in new tab), $37.29) is a best-in-class BDC based in Houston, Texas.
 The last two years were not particularly easy for Main Street's portfolio companies, as many smaller firms were less able to navigate the lockdowns.
-But the company persevered, and its share price recently climbed above its pre-pandemic highs.
+But the company persevered, and by late 2021, its share price climbed back above pre-pandemic highs.

 Main Street has a conservative monthly dividend model in that it pays a relatively modest monthly dividend, but then uses any excess earnings to issue special dividends twice per year.
 This keeps Main Street out of trouble and prevents it from suffering the embarrassment of a dividend cut in years where earnings might be temporarily depressed.

-For another high-yielding, monthly-paying BDC, consider the shares of Prospect Capital (PSEC, $8.97).
+For another high-yielding, monthly paying BDC, consider the shares of Prospect Capital (PSEC (opens in new tab), $7.59).

-Prospect Capital is objectively cheap, as it trades at just 89% of book value.
+Prospect Capital is objectively cheap, as it trades at just 71% of book value.
 Book value itself can be somewhat subjective, of course.
-But the 11% gives us a good degree of wiggle room.
+But the nearly 30% gives us a good degree of wiggle room.
 It's safe to say the company, even under conservative assumptions, is selling for less than the value of its underlying portfolio.
-It also yields a very healthy 8.0%.
+It also yields a very healthy 9%-plus.

 Ecofin Sustainable and Social Impact Term Fund